RickStrahl/WestWindWebConnection-Documentation/West-Wind-Web-Connection/Updating-Web-Connection/Updating-from-previous-Versions-or-the-Shareware-Version.md

 * `wconnect_override.h`
 * `wwSession` and `WebRequestLog` tables if you need to retain logs/sessions
-* Any other files you've explicitly put in the install folder **(not recommended!)**
+* Any other files you've explicitly put in the install folder
+<small>(not recommended - put anything you change into your project folder or some external common folder)</small>

 > Always, always put your application specific files into a separate project folder.

-Once copied we recommend you also run `setup.exe` again, to update the Visual Studio Addin and Visual Studio and Visual Studio Code templates etc. but this is optional.
-Setup doesn't touch any of your project files so it's safe to run without breaking existing applications.
+Once copied we recommend you also run `setup.exe` again, to update the Web Connection Samples, Visual Studio Addin and Visual Studio Code templates etc. but this is optional.
+Setup doesn't touch any of your project files so it's safe to run without breaking your existing applications.

 > #### @icon-info-circle If Things Go Wrong